-My Seventh Annual Gifts of Gratitude starts Dec.1!
+My Eighth Annual Gifts of Gratitude starts Dec.1!
 Will you be joining me?

 This time of the year can also evoke joy and love; which is what I am choosing to focus on this year.
 It’s also a time to nest in my home and get to know myself better; to connect with myself on a deeper level.

 To help stay present and focused on all that is good in my life and in the world, I practice being mindful of my days and moments.
 I also turn towards more self-care during times like these.

 According to the Five Element Theory of Chinese Medicine and Spring Forest Qigong teachings, the negative emotion associated with the season of winter is fear and the positive emotion is gratitude.
 If you are feeling fearful, gratitude is the antidote.
 Because we are coming into the season of winter, the energy of fear can be strong, but so is the positive emotion of gratitude.
 What this also means, according to the Five Elements, is that by feeling gratitude we can also help to heal and support our kidneys, bladder, ears, reproductive organs, feet, and bones and bone marrow.